 (1) On the repeal of the Goldfields-Esperance Development Authority Act 1990 by section 5(3) of this Act —

-(a) the Goldfields-Esperance Development Commission (the “new body”) is the successor to the Goldfields-Esperance Development Authority (the “existing body”); and
+(a) the Goldfields-Esperance Development Commission (the new body) is the successor to the Goldfields-Esperance Development Authority (the existing body); and

 (b) the person who, immediately before the repeal of that Act, held the position of Director of the existing body under section 15(1) of that Act, other than in an acting capacity, is to be taken to have been appointed as Director of the new body under section 27(1) of this Act.

-(2) On the repeal of the Great Southern Development Authority Act 1987 by section 6(3) of this Act, the Great Southern Development Commission (the “new body”) is the successor to the Great Southern Development Authority (the “existing body”).
+(2) On the repeal of the Great Southern Development Authority Act 1987 by section 6(3) of this Act, the Great Southern Development Commission (the new body) is the successor to the Great Southern Development Authority (the existing body).

 (3) On the repeal of the Geraldton Mid-West Development Authority Act 1988 by section 8(3) of this Act —

-(a) the Mid West Development Commission (the “new body”) is the successor to the Geraldton Mid-West Development Authority (the “existing body”); and
+(a) the Mid West Development Commission (the new body) is the successor to the Geraldton Mid-West Development Authority (the existing body); and

 (b) the person who, immediately before the repeal of that Act, held the position of Director of the existing body under section 14(1) of that Act, other than in an acting capacity, is to be taken to have been appointed as Director of the new body under section 27(1) of this Act.

-(4) On the repeal of the Pilbara Development Commission Act 1992 by section 10(3) of this Act, the Pilbara Development Commission (the “new body”) is the successor to the Pilbara Development Commission (the “existing body”) as established by that Act.
+(4) On the repeal of the Pilbara Development Commission Act 1992 by section 10(3) of this Act, the Pilbara Development Commission (the new body) is the successor to the Pilbara Development Commission (the existing body) as established by that Act.

 (5) On the repeal of the South West Development Authority Act 1984 by section 11(3) of this Act —

-(a) the South West Development Commission (the “new body”) is the successor to the South West Development Authority (the “existing body”); and
+(a) the South West Development Commission (the new body) is the successor to the South West Development Authority (the existing body); and

 (b) the person who, immediately before the repeal of that Act, held the position of Executive Director of the existing body under section 17(1) of that Act, other than in an acting capacity, is to be taken to have been appointed as Director of the new body under section 27(1) of this Act.